 Lower the dredge to the bottom, making sure it settles flat.

-Holding the line taut and send down the messenger to close the jaws of the dredge.
+Hold the line taut and send down the messenger to close the jaws of the dredge.

 Pull the sampler to the surface.
 Check to make sure the jaws are fully closed and that no sample was lost while lifting the dredge.